dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 ## Node.js server app considerations

 While this article focuses on client apps, you may have scenarios where you need to host a Node.js server app.
+The same semantics are required to host a Node.js server app as a SPA client app.
+The .NET Aspire app host requires a package reference to the [Aspire.Hosting.NodeJS](https://nuget.org/packages/Aspire.Hosting.NodeJS) NuGet package and the code needs to call either `AddNodeApp` or `AddNpmApp`.

+### Use the OpenTelemetry JavaScript SDK

 To export OpenTelemetry logs, traces, and metrics from a Node.js server app, you use the [OpenTelemetry JavaScript SDK](https://opentelemetry.io/docs/languages/js/).

-A full sample app exists with a Node.js server app that uses the OpenTelemetry JavaScript SDK.
-The sample app is available on the [Code Samples: .NET Aspire Node.js sample](/samples/dotnet/aspire-samples/aspire-nodejs) page.
-Consider the _instrumentation.js_ file in the sample app, which demonstrates how to configure the OpenTelemetry JavaScript SDK to export logs, traces, and metrics:
+For a complete example of a Node.js server app using the OpenTelemetry JavaScript SDK, you can refer to the [Code Samples: .NET Aspire Node.js sample](/samples/dotnet/aspire-samples/aspire-nodejs) page.
+In this sample, you will find the _instrumentation.js_ file, which demonstrates how to configure the OpenTelemetry JavaScript SDK to export logs, traces, and metrics:

 :::code language="javascript" source="~/aspire-samples/samples/AspireWithNode/NodeFrontend/instrumentation.js":::